 The temperature can drop below zero during a Dunedin winter but one place you’re guaranteed to keep warm is in the Tropical Forest at Otago Museum.
 On the day I was there it was a balmy 35.8 degrees celsius with 64% humidity, I can confirm that’s not enough humidity to make your hair frizz.

 Butterflies are the main attraction in the Tropical Forest and they arrive in New Zealand in chrysalis form from breeders in Costa Rica and the Philippines.
-At 11am every day as well as1.30pm weekends and school holidays you can see what they call ‘first flight’ which is when the newly emerged butterflies are released.
+At 11am every day you can see what they call ‘first flight’ which is when the newly emerged butterflies are released.

 I don’t think the ‘first flight’ is a must see, so if you can’t time your visit for it you can still enjoy the pretty butterflies, and see the hairy tarantula.
 Tarantulas are found in rainforests in South and Central America, fortunately in Dunedin they’re found behind glass.